Classic Waldorf salad is so tasty, but the one thing it’s missing is protein… that’s where this chicken Waldorf salad comes in.

-Protein salads, like this chicken Waldorf salad are perfect for meal prep and work great as a filling for wraps, sandwiches or even as a salad topping.
+The grilled chicken adds a ton of protein, making it great as a filling for wraps, sandwiches or even as a salad topping.

-It’s made with a few simple ingredients (many that you likely already have at home!) and comes together in no time at all.
+And it’s made with just a few simple ingredients (many that you likely already have at home!) and comes together in no time at all.

 Here’s What You Need: